I just got back from a 9 day trip to Ireland. I had a wonderful time -Philadelphia to Dublin – then onto Galway.

 Our cottage had the most unique glass doors – I wish I had found out more about the glass.

-Mandy had to take two final exams – so we went sightseeing to the places she had visited already on that day.
+We went sightseeing.
 The first place was Kylemore Abbey.
 It was sunny and warm – very pretty even though Spring was just emerging.

-Gumby and Pokey came along with Kelly.
+Gumby and Pokey came along.
 They got their photo taken everywhere we went.

 This was the only day we had full sun all day – it was so pretty.
 This is Kylemore Lough right in front of the Abbey.